robdrimmie/imtg/README.md

 I have hopes for this.
 Very high among them the hope that other people find it, and eventually find it interesting as well.

 ## Contributing
-I'm not quite ready for contributions at this time, especially since this README is going to be the very first commit with no code or anything.
+I'm not ready to accept contributions at this time.
+Someday!